tpaau-17DB/libprettylogger/README.md

 <a name="log-formatting_using-log-struct"></a>
 ### Using the `LogStruct`
 `LogStruct` is a type that represents a single log entry.
-This is the raw, non-formatted log message used internally be `Logger`, `LogFormatter` and log streams.
+This is the raw, non-formatted log message used internally by `Logger`, `LogFormatter` and log streams.

 Creating a `LogStruct` and formatting it with a `LogFormatter`: